 The initial data collection is funded by Formas (2018-2019).
 This data collection specifically targets material at risk to be lost, such as online materials not covered by archival routines of traditional media and all the experiences that weren’t published, which we will gather through interviews, focus groups and surveys with organizers and other involved actors.
 Through this data collection we want to ensure and maintain this unique but volatile material for future analyses.

 The ongoing research project is funded by the Swedish Research Council (2020-2023), and is situated at the Department of Computer and Systems Sciences at Stockholm University.

 Hillevi Ganetz, Professor in Gender Studies at Stockholm University, contributes with her knowledge of gender theory and epistemology.
 She has worked mainly with qualitative, interpretative methods but also interviews.
 She has a PhD in Media and Communication Studies, and has a long history of project organization

-Karin Hansson, project manager, Docent in Computer and Systems Sciences at Stockholm University, has written extensively about technology-based participation from a design perspective.
+Karin Hansson, project manager, Associate professor in Media technology at Södertörn University, has written extensively about technology-based participation from a design perspective.
 Hansson contributes with deep knowledge of interactions, participatory design development and participation in social media networks.
 She has long experience of organizing large projects, and working with a variety of stakeholders, internationally as well as from the surrounding community.

 Malin Sveningsson, Professor in Media and Communication Studies at the University of Gothenburg, is an author of several books and research articles in areas such as digital media, computer-mediated communication, virtual worlds, social interaction, popular culture, youth culture, gender and identity.
 She contributes to the project with her experiences of media analyses where she combines quantitative and qualitative methods.